mui/material-ui/docs/data/joy/components/menu/menu.md

 ### Menu bar

-This example replicates the application menu bar in MacOS.
+This example replicates the application menu bar on macOS.
 It supports mouse and keyboard navigation between menu items.

 {{"demo": "MenuToolbarExample.js"}}

-### Icon side navigation
+### Side navigation icons

-This example is quite common in dashboard application where the side navigation is shrink into icons, that trigger the menu, to provide space to the main area.
+This example is quite common in dashboard applications where the side navigation is shrunk into icons, and the menu is triggered by hovering them.

 {{"demo": "MenuIconSideNavExample.js", "bg": true}}